 - Hold steady, say a prayer and drill from the inside of the box into the cabinet with a 1″ screw at your predrilled holes.

 *BE CAREFUL NOT TO DRILL THROUGH THE FRONT OF YOUR CABINET DOOR I used pocket screws because they are less likely to strip with their square heads as opposed to a Philips screw, you can also use a star construction 1″ screw.

 - Close the drawer and celebrate because you have just built a drawer!

 The full tutorial on how the top was assembled is coming soon, in the meanwhile check out the highlight bubble where I build the Ikea bench from start to finish.

 Color: Gale Force

-Let me know if you have any questions and as always be sure to follow me on Instagram @honeybuilthome where I show all my tips and tricks.
+Lastly, be sure to follow along on Instagram @honeybuilthome where I show all my tips and tricks.